Table of contents:

 Industrial overlocker |

-For demanding technical fabrics like thick leather, the triple feed works wonders.
-Synchronized feed dog, foot, and needle cut through the multi-layered fabrics without deviating.
-It's the ultimate weapon for professional leatherworkers, provided it's paired with an industrial sewing machine designed for precision and power.
+For demanding technical fabrics like thick leather, triple feed works wonders.
+The feed dog, presser foot, and needle synchronizedly pass through multiple layers without deviation.
+It’s the secret weapon of professional leatherworkers, provided it is paired with an industrial sewing machine designed for precision and power.

-Take a look at our online store to discover the best industrial machinery available today.
-You can contact us anytime to order or for any information about our products and services.
+Take a look in our online store to discover the best industrial machines of the moment.
+You can contact us at any time to order or get any information about our products and services.

 Important criteria for an informed choice

-Before embarking on an industrial sewing project, it's essential to clearly identify your needs.
-This includes the type of materials to be worked with, the anticipated production volumes, and the choice of a suitable industrial sewing machine .
-Each element directly influences the performance, quality, and profitability of production.
-Here are the basics for making the right choices from the start.
+Before starting an industrial sewing project, it is essential to clearly identify your needs.
+This includes the type of materials to work with, the expected production volumes, as well as the choice of a suitable industrial sewing machine.
+Each element directly affects performance, quality, and profitability of production.
+Here are the basics to make the right choices from the start.

-An oversized motor consumes unnecessary power, while an underpowered model overheats.
-For an industrial sewing machine , you need to find the sweet spot between endurance and agility, depending on your use and the materials being worked.
+An oversized motor consumes unnecessarily, while an underpowered model overheats.
+For an industrial sewing machine, you need to find the sweet spot between endurance and agility, depending on your use and the materials worked.

-Thread tension makes all the difference between professional sewing and rough DIY.
+Thread tension makes all the difference between a professional stitch and a rough DIY job.
 Dynamic spring systems maintain perfect consistency even at 5,000 stitches/min.
-You'll be assured of flawless results on all thicknesses.
+You will be assured of flawless results on all thicknesses.

 Test your future machine like a pro with these essential checks:

-- Smoothness of tight curves: demonstrates the precision of the guidance
+- Smoothness of tight curves: demonstrates the precision of guidance

-- Relative silence at 4500 rpm: a guarantee of well-oiled mechanics
+- Relative silence at 4500 rpm: a sign of well-oiled mechanics

 - Express presser foot change: guaranteed time saving

-- Intuitive access to the rotating hook: makes troubleshooting easier
+- Intuitive access to the rotary hook: facilitates troubleshooting

 - Micrometric adjustment of thread tension: absolute precision

-- Engine overheats after 30 minutes of testing: durability alert
+- Motor heating after 30 minutes of testing: durability alert

 Your intuition counts as much as these technical tests!